ubaldot/dymoval/README.md

 	dmv.open_tutorial()

-This will copy the `dymoval_tutorial.ipynb` Jupyter notebook from your installation folder to your `home` folder.
+This create a `dymoval_tutorial` folder containing all the files needed to run the tutorial in your `home` folder.
+All you have to do is to run Jupyter notebook named `dymoval_tutorial.ipynb`.
+You need an app for opening `.ipynb` files.

 For more info on what is model validation and what is implemented in *dymoval* along with the *dymoval* complete API, you can check the [docs](https://volvogroup.github.io/dymoval/).